rohit-lunavara/NoSQLplusplus/README.md

 * R1.2
 Optimizing for a certain type of secondary memory.
 (SSDs, HDDs)
 Concurrency support for all operations.
+Supporting other data structures such as list, set, etc.

 ## References
 https://en.wikipedia.org/wiki/Open_addressing